How to Paint PVC Pipe

 I generally prefer the Krylon™ Fusion brand that’s formulated for plastic and PVC.
 You'll find it at most home improvement stores, such as Home Depot, Lowes, Ace Hardware and True Value.
-Also, if you really want to get fancy and creative, you can get coatings specifically made for plastic and fiberglass – both colored and clear as well as in various lusters – at auto paint stores.
+And if you really want to get fancy and creative, you can get coatings specifically made for plastic and fiberglass – both colored and clear as well as in various lusters – at auto paint stores.

-also use Rust-Oleum
+I also use Rust-Oleum 2x Ultra

-2x Ultra Cover Paint+Primer with great success.
+Cover Paint+Primer with great success.

 Carefully follow the directions on the can.
 In a nutshell, you should work in temperatures ranging from 50° to 85° and low humidity.
-Spray paint about 10-inches from your project in an even, up and down, back and forth sweeping motion.
+Spray paint about 8 to 10-inches from your project in an even, up and down, back and forth sweeping motion.
 To avoid drips or runs, apply multiple thin coats.